dolkow/dex2dot/README.md

 ## Dependencies

-You must have the dexdump on your $PATH.
+You must have dexdump (from the Android SDK) on your $PATH.

 Only tested on Linux.

-## What do I do with the .dot file?
+## What do I do with the .dot output?

 Look at it with a dot file viewer.
 I use xdot.